jedahan/jedahan.github.com/resume/index.md

 * [NYC Resistor][] member, teacher, where I built out [Baculus][], working on CNC milling/machining and repair.

-* ~~hacker school~~ [recurse center][] participant, where I created a custom NES/famicom controller that could playback emulator speedruns on real hardware, build the basics of a blockchain client in rust, and learned a bit about networking layers.
+* [Recurse Center][] participant, where I created a custom NES/famicom controller that could playback emulator speedruns on real hardware, build the basics of a blockchain client in rust, and learned a bit about networking layers.
+ [ADD THIS AS A BULLET POINT HERE]### Researcher at [Recurse Center][] | Spring [DATES in Months] 2018

+* Created [a programmable room][] at Recurse Center.
+* Developed computer vision and shared database tools for building interactivity in a physical space.

-* [school for poetic computation][] student and teacher
+* [School for Poetic Computation][] student and teacher
   * programmed and painted a [piet][] program whose source is just a bitmap
   * built a [network sonifier][] to make it easier to understand what is going on with your machine and the rest of a local network
   * made a collaborative light drawing robot out of an old pen plotter

 * Founded [Island Labs][] hackerspace